-Home infusion therapy (requires prior authorization)

-Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
+What you must pay Services that are covered for you when you get these services Home infusion therapy (requires prior authorization) \$0 copay for home Home infusion therapy involves the intravenous or infusion therapy services. subcutaneous administration of drugs or biologicals to an individual at home.
 The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).

-- Professional services, including nursing services, furnished in accordance with the plan of care - Patient training and education not otherwise covered under the durable medical equipment benefit - Remote monitoring - Monitoring services for provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier
+Covered services include, but are not limited to: Professional services, including nursing services, furnished in accordance with the plan of care • Patient training and education not otherwise covered under the durable medical equipment benefit • Remote monitoring Monitoring services for provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier